elmastudio/aino-theme/readme.txt

 * Webfonts Loader, WordPress Themes Team, https://github.com/WPTT/webfont-loader, License: MIT - https://opensource.org/licenses/MIT

 == Changelog ==

+= 2.0.1 =
+Bugfix: Font weights and font family in theme.json.

 = 2.0.0 =
 New: Block Theme support.
 Please activate the Gutenberg plugin in order to use the new block theme features.